DragonflyStats/TechAdmin/Python/PSFletter.md

 ### Grant objective:
 * Our objective is to encourage more women and members of minority groups to attend PyCon Ireland, and subsequently to engage more with the Python Community.
 * We will use part of this grant to distribute 20 complementary tickets.
-* The remaining part of the grant to finance financial aid applications
+* The remaining part of the grant to finance financial aid applications.

 ### Disclosure of Other Applications
 * We intend to make a similar application to the NumFOCUS Foundation.